 - Weight loss

-Interstitial lung disease has a broad list of causes.
+ILD has a broad list of causes.
 The exact cause of interstitial lung disease is not always known (idiopathic).
 Some of the known common causes include toxins, environmental factors, chronic diseases, cancer, and infections.
 Depending on the cause, interstitial lung disease can resolve or may lead to irreversible scarring and damage to the lungs.

 Known causes of interstitial lung disease include the following: